 It’s important for both spouses to put everything out on the table and to be honest during counseling.
 It is not beneficial to lie to a therapist as they have probably heard similar stories and they aren’t interested in your unwarranted attempts to “paint a pretty picture” of the marriage.
 Talking openly in regards to difficult and embarrassing subjects doesn’t come easily, but keep in mind that confidentiality agreements are in place preventing therapists from disclosing any information regarding you and the sessions.

 4. Stick with It

 Undeniably, marriage counseling will be difficult and some feelings will be hurt along the way, but it’s important to stick with it.
 It’s important to understand that change does not happen overnight, but rather takes time and effort from each spouse.
-Together with a counselor and with the efforts contributed from both husband and wife, significant changes can be made.
+Together with a counselor and with the efforts contributed by both husband and wife, significant changes can be made.
 If you give up on counseling after a few sessions, then you are sure to be disappointed.

 It’s also imperative that you work collaboratively with your counselor by asking for feedback on how you’re progressing through the sessions.
 Be honest with him or her and know when to ask for more time if you need it.
 Don’t be frightened to let your counselor know if things are not working.
-You need to feel a sense of collaboration and teamwork with the counselor, because, after-all, your marriage is at stake.
+You need to feel a sense of collaboration and teamwork with the counselor, because, after all, your marriage is at stake.

 6. Consider Change and Compromise

 A willingness to make necessary changes in how you each act with each other, especially as it pertains to your marriage, will take you far in the counseling process.
 By making compromises and admitting to wrongs, you’re announcing that “you’re worth it”.
 You’re proclaiming that your marriage is worth it, and you’re willing to meet your spouse half way.
 When you admit to your wrongs and make compromises, then a plan can be set in place to help the marriage.